 The Hackney factory is owned by a picture frame business that no longer makes anything.
 They import all their goods from China.
 By virtue of abandoning manufacturing, Studio X was born and I bought my desk space from two Spanish artists with dark chocolate beards.

 Like everyone else in the studio, the Spaniards make entertainment for a living.
 They produce a boutique fashion magazine that has an initial distribution run of 4,000 copies.
 To boost their income, they sub-let their remaining studio space to freelancers such as myself.
 I paid £140 a month for a desk and sit alongside a Hackney fashion stylist and her three minions:

 - a blonde street urchin in a baseball cap

 Jackie sources expensive clothes for a Radio 1 DJ with a glorious 1970s afro.
-Attending photo shoots for most of the day, she delegates the hard graft to her gophers, who scurry around London collecting wares on behalf of a minor celebrity.
-When I compare it to the soul destroying office jobs I did at a similar age, I actually feel relieved they are going down a non-conformist path.
+Attending photo shoots for most of the day, she delegates the hard graft to her interns, who scurry around London collecting wares on behalf of her DJ client.
+When I compare it to the soul destroying office jobs I did at a similar age, I am glad they are going down a non-conformist path.

 Make do and mend and ignore the naysayers.